-Return of Federal Title IV funds will be distributed according to statutory regulations.
+Return of Federal Title IV funds will be distributed according to statutory regulations in the following sequence: Unsubsidized Stafford Loans, Subsidized Stafford Loans, Federal Perkins Loans, Federal PLUS Loans, Federal Pell Grants (for which a return of funds is required), Academic Competitiveness Grants (for which a return of funds is required), National Smart Grants (for which a return of funds is required), and Federal Supplemental Educational Opportunity Grants (for which a return of funds is required).
 Worksheets/Formulas provided by the U.S. Department of Education will be used to determine the amounts and order of return.
 If a student's share of the return amount exists, the student will be notified and allowed 45 days from the date of determination to return the funds to the Business Office of the University for deposit into the federal programs accounts.
 If the student does not return the amount owed within the 45-day period, the amount of overpayment will be reported to the U.S. Department of Education (DOE) via the National Student Loan Database (NSLDS) and the student will be referred to the DOE for resolution of the debt.
 Unearned aid will be refunded to the appropriate program(s), if necessary based on these regulations.